Incredible Crisis: Plot

-The final chapter is told from the perspective of daughter Ririka, who is going to her private girls' school.
-Once she is in her home room, her friend shows her a new store.
-Wanting to go there, Ririka makes her classmates switch seats (Many of who get knocked out by chalk sticks thrown by the teacher) so she can get to the exit.
-Once she's at the shop, Ririka buys a total of 4 things that are on sale.
-She leaves the shop, but while walking back to class (and probably getting an inevitable chalk smash), she spots a "Take a picture on a bear" machine outside the local Teddy Bear store.
-While she's getting ready to have hers taken, something similar to a tiny UFO appears and gives the picture an unfortunate angry frown.
-Ririka yells at the UFO and tries to capture it, but it shoots out purple beams, one hitting the teddy bear dispensed out of the machine.
-It starts growing while Ririka chases the small UFO into a building, where her friend comes through a door and says, "Ririka!
-Come sing with us!", starting a minigame taken out for the English version.
+The final chapter is told from the perspective of daughter Ririka, who is in class at her private girls' school.
+While in homeroom, her friend tells her about a new store.
+Wanting to go there, Ririka makes her classmates switch seats (causing many of them to be knocked out by chalk thrown by the teacher) so she can get to the exit.
+Riding the subway to Shibuya, she unknowingly comes across the leader of the criminals who would rob the bank where Etsuko was, and later set up Taneo for the fall.
+She reaches the store and buys four items on sale.
+When Ririka leaves to return to school, she spots a "take a picture on a bear" photo machine outside a toy store.
+While she's getting ready to have hers taken, a tiny UFO appears in front of her, upsetting her and causing her picture to be printed on the teddy bear with an angry frown.
+Ririka yells at the UFO and tries to capture it, but it shoots beams that cause different things to shrink or grow at random, one hitting the teddy bear dispensed out of the machine.
+It starts growing while Ririka chases the small UFO into a karaoke parlor, where her friend calls her to join them, starting a karaoke sequence (removed from the English version).
 Ririka then chases the UFO outside, and past a big TV screen where she grabs the UFO.
-After seeing the mothership on the screen, she calls her dad, Taneo, and tells him to shoot the missiles heading for the mothership after blackmailing him by telling that she wouldn't clean her room ever again.
-After Taneo agrees, Ririka goes to the screen and plays a game of Simon says by pressing the colors on the small UFO matching the flashing colors of the mothership, interrupted by a "Please Wait" sign and a news story of the giant teddy bear attacking Tokyo, the bank robbery Etsuko witnessed, and the big boulder with Ririka's teacher throwing chalk at it.
-After that, she goes into the subway and finds a mask belonging to the mysterious woman Taneo encountered, to whom she returns it.
+After seeing the mothership on the news on the screen, she calls Taneo and tells him to shoot the missiles heading for the mothership after threatening to never clean her room again.
+After Taneo agrees, Ririka goes to the screen and plays a game of Simon Says by pressing the colors on the small UFO matching the flashing colors of the mothership, interrupted by a "Please Wait" sign and a news story of the giant teddy bear attacking Tokyo, the bank robbery Etsuko witnessed, and the big boulder, with Ririka's teacher throwing chalk at it.
 She arrives at a bay and rides the boat that her brother and dad rode, also almost sinking it.
-After Ririka gets to her destination, she gets a delivery bike leaning against a wall and rides away from a crane/bulldozer manned by the bank robbers and the woman Taneo encountered, the lady in red.
-After that she gets off the street, Ririka and her bike are lifted up, into the mothership, past a famous scene from E.T., crossing the moon.
-Ririka is unbeamed in front of her house, surprising Hatsu for the last time after Ririka says "Hi mom!"
+After Ririka gets to her destination (and the UFO shrinks the boat, leading to its owner's encounter with Tsuyoshi), she takes a delivery bike leaning against a wall and rides away from a crane/bulldozer operated by the bank robbers and their leader.
+Managing to outrun the criminals, who meet their fate as the crane runs off the road into the water, Ririka and her bike are lifted into the sky into the mothership (silhouetted briefly against the moon in homage to E.T.
+The Extra-Terrestrial) and deposited in front of her house, surprising Hatsu for the last time.